godaddy/javascript/README.md

 # godaddy-style

 Official GoDaddy JavaScript styleguide.
-It includes `eslint` packages for three use-cases and can be used as a standard in any new project.
+It includes `eslint` packages for various use-cases and can be used as a standard in any new project.

 - [`eslint-config-godaddy`]: Base configuration for _non-React_, ES6 JavaScript applications
 - [`eslint-config-godaddy-react`]: Configuration for ES6 React JavaScript applications
 - [`eslint-config-godaddy-es5`]: Configuration for React _and_ non-React ES5 JavaScript applications
+- [`eslint-config-godaddy-typescript`]: Configuration for ES6 TypeScript applications
+- [`eslint-config-godaddy-react-typescript`]: Configuration for ES6 React JavaScript applications
+- [`eslint-config-godaddy-flow`]: Configuration for ES6 React JavaScript applications using Flow
 - [`eslint-config-godaddy-react-flow`]: Configuration for ES6 React JavaScript applications using Flow

 There are many useful features: